 First, let's answer the question that may pique readers' curiosity: Is it safe to visit Puerto Rico?

 Like many tourist destinations, Puerto Rico experiences small crimes such as pickpocketing and petty theft, especially in crowded areas.
-With proper precautions, however, travelers can still enjoy the safest places to travel in Puerto Rico.
+With proper precautions, however, travelers can still enjoy the safest places to travel in Puerto Rico and better understand overall safety in Puerto Rico.

 In fact, safety experts affirm this perspective: